July 26, 1922

 In 1951, Foglesong had taken a job with Columbia Records, at first working with engineers to transfer the label’s catalog to tape.
 A few years later, he helped launch Columbia’s Epic subsidiary, learning about distribution and promotion while producing acts such as Bobby Vinton and Roy Hamilton.
 In 1964, Foglesong switched to RCA, where he produced pop stars such as Robert Goulet, Doris Day, and Julie Andrews, under the supervision of country and pop recording executive Steve Sholes.
 By 1960, Foglesong was visiting Nashville regularly to shop for song material, and during the next decade he produced a number of pop or country acts in Music City, including Bobby Sykes, Les Paul & Mary Ford, the Ames Brothers, Ed Ames, and Al Hirt.

 Foglesong moved to Nashville in December 1970 to head Gulf and Western Industries’ Dot Records, originally an independent label organized by Randy Wood in nearby Gallatin, Tennessee.
-He was named president in 1973 on the strength of his success with artists such as Roy Clark, Donna Fargo, and Hank Thompson.
-After the American Broadcasting Corporation bought Dot in 1974, he continued this winning streak with acts including Freddy Fender, Barbara Mandrell, the Oak Ridge Boys, Don Williams, and John Conlee.
+He became president in 1973 on the strength of his success with artists such as Roy Clark, Donna Fargo, and Hank Thompson.
+After the American Broadcasting Corporation bought Dot in 1974, he continued this winning streak with Freddy Fender, Barbara Mandrell, the Oak Ridge Boys, Don Williams, and John Conlee.

 When MCA Records purchased ABC’s labels in 1979, Foglesong was placed in charge of a roster that included country stalwarts Loretta Lynn, Merle Haggard, and Conway Twitty.
 New additions to the MCA fold soon included George Strait, Reba McEntire, Lee Greenwood, and Gene Watson.